Bosch washing machines rated

 By Matt Stevens

 Bosch washing machines are popular.
-Find out how they score in our reviews and how long they tend to last before getting faults.
+Find out how they score in our reviews and how long they tend to last before developing faults.

 Put us to the test